Veterinary Emergency FAQs

 Will you keep in touch with our primary care veterinarian?

-We will forward all necessary files to help ensure that your pet's ongoing treatment continues without unnecessary delays.
+We will forward all necessary files, including test results and diagnostic images, to help ensure that your pet's ongoing treatment continues without unnecessary delays.

-The skilled emergency team at Coastal Care Veterinary Emergency & Referral Hospital will be ready 24/7, 365 days a year to provide vital medical attention to your pet in need.
+The skilled emergency veterinary team at Coastal Care Veterinary Emergency & Referral Hospital is here 24/7, 365 days a year to provide vital medical attention to your pet quickly and efficiently.

-Our ER veterinarians also regularly collaborate with our veterinary specialists as well as referring primary care veterinarians to provide your beloved companion with the best possible care.
+Our Halifax emergency veterinarians also regularly collaborate with our board-certified veterinary specialists as well as referring primary care veterinarians to provide your beloved companion with the best possible care.

 Caring for Pets in Atlantic Canada